codyjohnson/Johnson_AFC_F2025/README.md

-My favorite drink is coke zero.
+My favorite drink is water.